City-of-Helsinki/kukkuu-ui/docs/setup-tunnistamo.md

 # Setting up Tunnistamo and Kukkuu API locally with Docker

-> NOTE: The Tunnistamo has been replaced with Keycloak during the autumn of 2024.
-The Tunnistamo is still a great choice as an auth service if a local authorization service is needed in a local development.
+> NOTE: Tunnistamo has been replaced with Keycloak during the autumn of 2024.
+Tunnistamo is still a great choice as an auth service if a local authorization service is needed in a local development.

 ## Set Tunnistamo hostname